osmanhassan/Musicshop-laravel/readme.md

 <p>Step 3:</p>

-Extarct the zip on that directory if you download the zip file.
+Extarct the zip on that directory if you have downloaded the zip file.

 <p>Step 4:</p>